The Romance of Runnibede: Production

 A company was formed to make the film, Phillips Films Productions Ltd, with capital of £100,000.
 The prime mover behind it was American businessman Frederick Phillips, who succeeded raising the money when the industry was excited about the success of For the Term of His Natural Life (1927).
 Investors in the company included Steele Rudd and William Reed, Eva Novak's husband.

 Several people were imported from America, including the director, Scott Dunlap, and star, Eva Novak.
 Dunlap's arrival was delayed so initial work was directed by William Reed.
 He received advice from Wallace Worsley, an American director visiting Australia at the time.

 The movie was shot on location at an aboriginal reserve near Murgon in Queensland and in a studio at Rushcutters Bay.

 Reception

 Phillips announced plans to map more films with Dunlap and gave evidence at the Royal Commission on the Moving Picture Industry in Australia that Australian industry did not require subsidy.

 The film was previewed in Sydney in September 1927, seen by members of the Royal Commission, and was acclaimed by the critic from the Sydney Morning Herald who said it "deserves unqualified praise".

+The film was given a special screening in the town of Murgon for Aboriginals only, with a number of people in the audience from the Baranbah settlement where most of the film was made.
+According to The Bulletin: